vipulnaik/diet-exercise-health/events/2026/2026-04-05-onward-digestive-enzymes-experimentation.md

 ### Recording protocol

-I plan to record the digestive enzyme consumption with `digestive enzyme` in Slack self-chat logs, ideally timed to the exact time of consumption, so that its position relative to the meal can be calculated.
+I plan to record the digestive enzymes consumption with `de` (short for `digestive enzymes`) in Slack self-chat logs, ideally timed to the exact time of consumption, so that its position relative to the meal can be calculated.

 Beyond that, I expect that my usual Slack self-chat logs of stuff like bowel movement volume and pattern, bowel pressure pattern after waking